ExpressVPN vs Private Internet Access [Test Results 2020]

 Top Selling Points – Let’s get to know them

-To start off our close look at ExpressVPN and Private Internet Access, we’re going, to begin with a brief overview of each company, as well as looking at some of the major selling points that set them apart.
+To start off our close look at ExpressVPN and Private Internet Access, we’re going to begin with a brief overview of each company, as well as looking at some of the major selling points that set them apart.
 Both of these brands have become big names in the VPN scene, and each of them has something special to offer.

 Let’s begin with Private Internet Access.
 This VPN provider offers over 11,000 servers in more than 90 different locations across the globe.
 It’s a massive network, one of the biggest in the industry, helping to offer great speeds.
-It also has a lot of US servers and is based in the US too.
+It also has a lot of US servers and is based in the US, too.
 It works across all the big platforms like Windows, Mac, Linux, Android, and iOS, and comes with browser extensions for Firefox, Chrome, and Opera.

 ExpressVPN, meanwhile, is marketed as the fastest and most secure VPN in existence right now, and it does a good job of living up to those lofty titles.
 It has a huge server network, with thousands of servers dotted around more than 160 unique locations, and it also offers excellent security and privacy perspectives for users, being based out of the British Virgin Islands, a prime hub for online privacy.

-Many people hesitate about getting a VPN, as they worry that it might affect their download or upload speeds in a negative way, slowing down their internet activities and making certain streaming platforms or services inaccessible.
+Many people hesitate about getting a VPN, as they worry that it might affect their download or upload speeds in a negative way, slowing down their internet activities and making certain platforms or services inaccessible.
 However, as long as you choose a quality VPN, like ExpressVPN or Private Internet Access, you won’t have to worry.

 In terms of average speeds when connecting to various servers across each network, ExpressVPN was the clear winner.
 It was able to offer average speeds in excess of 100 Mbps.
 Private Internet Access, meanwhile, was able to provide speeds of around 50-60 Mbps on average across a range of its servers around the world.
 These speeds are still perfectly sufficient for all online tasks, but ExpressVPN is the clear winner.

-One aspect that many people take into consideration before choosing a VPN is the price, as a lot of people have a set budget in mind when it comes to virtual private networks and doesn’t want to pay too much for this kind of service if they can get it cheaper elsewhere.
+One aspect that many people take into consideration before choosing a VPN is the price, as a lot of people have a set budget in mind when it comes to virtual private networks and don’t want to pay too much for this kind of service if they can get it cheaper elsewhere.
 So how do Private Internet Access and ExpressVPN compare in this regard?
 Which one is cheaper?

 Well, both Private Internet Access and ExpressVPN have similar subscription options, with both of these providers offering three different possible subscription plans for users to choose between.
 ExpressVPN lets you choose between a monthly, six-month, or yearly plan, while Private Internet Access lets you opt for a monthly, yearly, or two-year plan.